anktsrkr/anktsrkr.github.io/content/post/getting-started-with-testing-for-azure-blob-storage-dependency-injection.md

 - azurite unit testing
 - unit and integration testing for azure blob storage
 - unit and integration testing for azure blob storage using azurite test containers
+- unit and integration testing for azure blob storage using azurite testcontainers
 - unit and integration testing for azure blob storage using xunit moq
 - unit and integration testing for azure blob storage using .net 7
 - unit and integration testing for azure blob storage using azurite